Forgly

 How to calculate a running total (cumulative sum)

-A running total adds up values up to and including the current row, ordered by a column such as date — a window function does this in one pass.
+A running total (also called a cumulative sum or running sum) adds up values up to and including the current row, ordered by a column such as date.
+A single window function — SUM(amount) OVER (ORDER BY ...) — computes it in one pass, with no self-join, on PostgreSQL, MySQL 8+, SQL Server, and SQLite 3.25+.

 How it works